 Topics: You can choose any of "Student Research Projects" listed in the textbook, an assortment of computer problems from the textbook, or another project of your own design in consultation with me.
 Please choose a topic related to the material in Chapters 1-6.
 Most importantly, choose a topic that you find interesting.
 For example, a topic that ties Numerical Analysis to your other studies or interests.
-Here are a few suggested projects.
+Here are a few possible topics for a project.